First opioid vaccines in clinical trials in the U.S.

 Dr. Einstein added that an opioid vaccine could help people who have difficulty following daily medication regimens or those who might not have naloxone on hand to reverse opioid overdose.

-William Stauffer, executive director of PA Recovery Organization Alliance, said the shot could help people with opioid use disorder avoid relapse.
+William Stauffer, executive director of PA Recovery Organizations Alliance, said the shot could help people with opioid use disorder avoid relapse.

 “I think any such tool is helpful, but most of our people are using multiple drugs,” Mr. Stauffer noted.